R-Keeper connector

 Mock mode for development

-Development environments can run with RKEEPER_MOCK=true.
-In this mode, all R-Keeper traffic is faked — useful for partner integrators who want to test against the Fooodo menu app without a live R-Keeper instance.
+Development environments can run with R-Keeper traffic mocked end-to-end — useful for partner integrators who want to test against the Fooodo menu app without a live R-Keeper instance.
+Staging mirrors production by hitting the R-Keeper test environment; production never runs in mock mode.

 What the kitchen sees